 Seeking a Fair Recovery for Clients in Indiana

-Cerebral palsy (CP) is a disorder that causes loss of motor function, and it may affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture and balance.
-CP can also impact fine motor skills, gross motor skills and oral motor functioning.
-CP can be caused by injury to the brain before, during or immediately after birth.
-Frequently, these injuries occur as a result of a doctor's failure to exercise reasonable care in the months leading up to the delivery, at delivery or immediately following delivery.
+Cerebral palsy (CP) is a disorder that causes loss of motor function, and it may affect body movement, muscle control, muscle coordination, muscle tone, reflex, posture, and balance.
+CP can also impact fine motor skills, gross motor skills, and oral motor functioning.
+CP can be caused by injury to the brain before, during, or immediately after birth.
+Frequently, these birth injuries occur as a result of a doctor's failure to exercise reasonable care in the months leading up to the delivery, at delivery, or immediately following delivery.

 Not all cases of cerebral palsy are the result of medical malpractice.
-Our experienced medical malpractice attorneys will work with medical experts to ascertain whether medical negligence played a role in the injury suffered by your child.
+Our experienced Indianapolis cerebral palsy attorneys can work with medical experts to ascertain whether medical negligence played a role in the injury suffered by your child.